• Only for the mother of the child

 Read more about state health insurance cover for pregnant women on the website of the Health Insurance Fund.

-To calculate the amount of maternity benefit, the social tax paid during the period from 01.02.2023 to 31.01.2024 is taken into account.
+For the purposes of calculating parental benefit, the amount of social tax paid is taken into account.

 Read more about how to end parental leave and stay on maternity leave below.